 Painter and writer, brother of Theresia Concordia Mengs.
 His early career was at the Dresden court; thereafter he worked principally in Rome and Madrid, notably on the frescoes at the Villa Albani and the Palacio Real respectively.
 As an early exponent of Neo-classicism he produced some impressive classical and religious scenes, though he was most accomplished as a portrait painter.
 Under the influence of Johann Joachim Winckelmann he also wrote some theoretical works, of which the most important is the Gedanken ber die Schenheit und ber den Geschmack in der Malerey (1762).
 Although acclaimed during his lifetime

-Related Paintings of MENGS, Anton Raphael :. | Ferdinand IV, King of Naples | Self-Portrait | Judgement of Paris | Portrat eines Architekten |
+Related Paintings of MENGS, Anton Raphael :. | Ferdinand IV, King of Naples | Self-Portrait | Self-Portrait | Charles IV as Prince | Portrat eines Architekten |

 Related Artists:Jan Breughel

 Clyfford Still (November 30, 1904 - June 23, 1980) was an American painter, and one of the leading figures of Abstract Expressionism.